Skip to main content

 Set on 80-acres of our beautiful historic farm students, teachers and parents explore and learn together.

-Choose a 90-minute or 3-hour tour.
+Choose a 90-minute or 2 1/2 -hour reservation.
 We design a custom tour of lessons based on curricular needs for ages Pre-K-12th grade.
+Enjoy lunch and recess on the farm!

 Fill out the form below or contact us at odalism@snipesfarm.org